jeffreyrdcs/archive-downloader/README.md

 # Archive-downloader

 Archive-downloader is a python package for downloading files on archive.org.
+It uses Beautiful Soup 4 and wget to extract links from the HTML and download the files.

 ## Usage